 Lower Owens River & Buckley Ponds

 It’s probably best to start out fishing with kids and beginner anglers at places where you are nearby to lodging, food and services.
 There are plenty of those near and even in Bishop.
 The canals that run in and around the town have been known to yield many great catches.
 A little further afield, less than 5 miles east of town, is the lovely lower Owens River that is open for fishing year-round.
 There are many points easily accessible by car for fun and easy fishing.
-The Buckley Ponds offer amazing warm water fishing including bass, bluegill crappie and are a beautiful feature on the Rawson Canal, which runs alongside the Owens River, and have handicap accessible piers that also make for very safe fishing conditions for kids.
+The Buckley Ponds offer amazing warm water fishing including bass, bluegill crappie and are a beautiful feature on the Rawson Canal, which runs alongside the Owens River, and have handicap-accessible piers that also make for very safe fishing conditions for kids.

 Millpond Recreation Area (Bass)

 About 7 miles west of Bishop just off US Highway 395, on Sawmill Rd. is a super beginner fishing spot at the Millpond Recreation Area.
-The little lake has ample access for fishing and it also has a pier built out over the water for handicap accessible fishing.
+The little lake has ample access for fishing and it also has a pier built out over the water for handicap-accessible fishing.
 Swimming is allowed too.
 It’s a perfect starting point especially if some in your group are not going to participate in the fishing.
-There is plenty of parking and amenities include restrooms, picnic area, and a playground.
+There is plenty of parking and amenities include restrooms, a picnic area, and a playground.

 Pleasant Valley Reservoir (aka Lunkerville)